 "It is a greater risk to stand still and continue using existing technology and products.
 It is less risky for an organisation to be seen to be willing to challenge themselves and innovate even if they need to pivot the ideas and products during the innovation process," she said.

-"CIO's could develop effective real time delivery models linked to data that enables the CEO to have the necessary information required to big able get the bigger picture of what's happening to their business.
+"CIO's could develop effective real time delivery models linked to data that enables the CEO to have the necessary information required to be able get the bigger picture of what's happening to their business.

 "Some Australian organisations are building data visualisation models combining 3D imaging and gaming software with data analytics.
 The outcome is a multi dimensional data model giving management the a visual business tool they can understand."